Poujhit/floating_bubbles/README.md

  <img src="./screenshots/fps_test_release.png">
  </p>

-  ### Average FPS of the UI when the package was stress tested on a low-end Android Phone
+  ### Average FPS of the UI when the package was stress tested on a High-end Android Phone

  APP build in **Release Mode**
  <p align = "middle">